mikegfanning/dns/README.md

 > You will need root access to use port 53 (the default DNS port) on *nix and *nix-like systems

+1. Make sure `tomcat-embed-core-X.X.X.jar` and `tomcat-embed-logging-juli-X.X.X.jar` are on your classpath
-1. Run `java -jar dns-X.XX-SNAPSHOT.jar`
+2. Run `java -cp $CLASSPATH:dns-X.XX-SNAPSHOT.jar org.code_revue.dns.DnsApp`